 Hey Lister!
 This is the sustainability competition just for you.
 Every March, Lister towers face off against one another to reduce electricity, help the environment and claim the title in the Darkest Tower Challenge.

-- Removing 2.8 passenger vehicles from the road for an entire year
+- Taking 1.3 passenger vehicles off the road for a year

 No matter what time of year, there are some easy ways that you can reduce electricity use in your tower.

 - Turn the lights off when you leave the room (bedroom, lounge, kitchen).

 - Use energy-efficient LED or fluorescent light bulbs instead of halogen lamps that burn out faster.